Estimation of an Optomechanical Parameter via Weak Value Amplification

+The precision offered by measurements with postselection for parameter estimation has been analyzed in \cite{Feizpour2011,Kedem2012,Ferrie2013,Jordan2014,Sinclair2017} from the perspective of the signal to noise ratio (SNR) or the Fisher information.
+In general, the precision does not improve with postselection as compared with a standard measurement without postselection.
+However, it is interesting to point out that the same level of precision can by reached with fewer information (because the postselection procedure reduces the size of the data set).

+In this article we propose an experimental setup for the estimation of an optomechanical parameter.
+The noise model taken into consideration is the one presented in \cite{Feizpour2011,Sinclair2017}, which allows to consider both a scenario affected by uncorrelated noise or strongly correlated noise.
+Our analysis of the precision is based on the classical Fisher information.
+We compare the WVA method with a strong measurement with postselection, showing that both methods can reach the same level of precision but the first technique does not require a precise knowledge regarding the small parameter we wish to estimate.
+This conclusion holds when both measurements are affected either by uncorrelated or correlated noise.

+The WVA method is also compared with a standard measurement strategy which does not employ postselection.
+Both methods can reach the same level of precision in the presence of white noise, but the estimator constructed with the WVA technique relies on fewer observations of the measurement device.
+In the presence of strongly correlated noise, the WVA method offers a larger Fisher information than a standard measurement (without postselection) affected by correlated noise.
+Nevertheless, the (increased) Fisher information in the WVA method with correlated noise is smaller than the Fisher information in the uncorrelated noise case.

 This article is organized as follows.
-In section \ref{sec:sec2} we describe the experimental setup proposed for the estimation of optomechanical parameters.
-In section \ref{sec:sec3} we present the noise model, including the description of its quantum and classical components.
-Expressions for the classical Fisher information are obtained in section \ref{sec:sec4}.
-Three types of measurements (weak measurement with postselection, strong measurement with postselection and a standard measurement without postselection) and technical noise models (white, colored and purely quantum noise) are taken into account.
-Finally, in section \ref{sec:sec5}, the results are summarized and commented.
+In Sec. \ref{sec:sec2} we describe the experimental setup proposed for the estimation of the optomechanical parameter.
+In Sec. \ref{sec:sec3} we present our analysis of the precision of the estimation, which is based on the classical Fisher information.
+Finally, in Sec. \ref{sec:sec4}, the results are summarized and commented.